BLUE HORIZON 1261

 The medic treating the felines unfolded a stretcher onto the ground and helped the firefighters lay the dingo down on it.
 The man was unconscious and badly burned.

 "Mr. Jameson!"
 The lynx was horrified, but she turned to the firefighters and grabbed one by the coat tail.
 "What about Thom?" she asked.
 "Did you find our cook?"

 "No, ma'am," replied the Dalmatian with a frown.
 "We looked all through the kitchen and dining area, but this fellow is the only one we found.
 I'm afraid but to tell you that the blast in the kitchen likely caught him or the second floor buried him when it collapsed."

-Jessica shrieked and then buried her face in Samantha's arms, sobbing in remorse for the death of their coworker.
+Jessica buried her face in Samantha's arms, shrieking and sobbing in remorse for the death of their coworker.
 Suddenly, there was shouting that drew everyone's attention.
 It was the Fire Chief, ordering everyone back away from the building.
 He saw the paramedics and their patients, and ran to them.

 "We need you folks to clear out as quickly as you can!" the large grizzly exclaimed.
 "The fire has spread to the back store room and we're afraid the fuel containers there may explode.
 You won't be safe at this distance if it does!"

 "What about the fire?"
 Jiro wanted to know as he helped Jessica to her feet.

 "As soon as everyone is out, we're going to drop a foaming generator into the building; it will destroy all oxygen in the air in there, snuffing out the fire."